Table of Content:

 How does Cryptojacking Occur?

-3. Cloud Cryptojacking: Cloud cryptojacking is the third and last method cryptojackers used to gain access to cryptocurrency.
-This type of cryptojacking entails seizing cloud resources to mine for cryptocurrency.
-Hackers who utilize cloud cryptojacking scour an organization’s data and code for API keys to get access to their cloud services.
-Hackers can use endless computational power for crypto mining once they get access to the system and also use this technology to substantially speed up their cryptojacking efforts to illegally mine for currency.
+3. Cloud-Based Cryptojacking: This type of cryptojacking entails seizing cloud resources to mine cryptocurrency.
+Hackers can scour an organization’s data and code for API keys to access their cloud services and use their computational power to mine cryptocurrency.

 How to Detect Cryptojacking?